Is it time to redesign your website?

 Using analytics can help you here.
 This can let you determine what pages are getting more hits than others are, which Calls to Action (CTAs) people are responding to and which they aren’t, etc.

 Use different sets of eyes

 Step outside yourself as the owner and try to look at your website through a potential customer’s eyes.
-Have people you trust do this as well.
+Have people you trust do this as well, or run some user testing.
 Listen to the feedback.
 Doing this will help you figure out what needs to go, what you want to keep, what you need to modify, and so-on.
 Of course, this will be quite a time-consuming part of the process, and it’s just the start, as then the changes will need to be made!
 This is one that will be taken off your plate if you decide to go with a professional website design service.